vanderdavidcar/evolution/README.md

 # Authentication:

-Put api token, username and password informations into variables in config.py file.
+Put api token, URL, username and password informations into variables in config.py file.

 api_key = ""
 nb_username = ""
 nb_password = ""
+nb_url = ""

 # IP/FQDN

-For files update_nxos_custfields.py, update_ios_custfields.py and update_iosxr_custfields.py, put IP Address or FQDN in lines 34 (hostname="") and 51 (name="").
+I used WSL (Windows Subsystem Linux) to tests all codes, so access by SSH was done with FQDN, all devices needed in /etc/hosts, because I searching for model in device_type to take the hostname of devices.

+e.g:
+nxos_model = list(nb.dcim.devices.filter(model="nexus-9300"))

 # Exercises: